Crazy (Gnarls Barkley song): Composition and inspiration

 Musically, "Crazy" was inspired by film scores of Spaghetti Westerns, in particular by the works of Ennio Morricone, and the song "Last Men Standing" by Gian Piero Reverberi and Gian Franco Reverberi from the 1968 Spaghetti Western Django, Prepare a Coffin, an unofficial prequel to Django.
 "Crazy" samples the song, and also utilizes parts of the main melody and chord structure.
 Because of this, the Reverberis are credited as songwriters along with CeeLo Green and Danger Mouse.

 The lyrics for the song developed out of a conversation between Danger Mouse and Green.
 According to Danger Mouse, "I somehow got off on this tangent about how people won't take an artist seriously unless they're insane...
 So we started jokingly discussing ways in which we could make people think we were crazy...
 CeeLo took that conversation and made it into 'Crazy', which we recorded in one take."

 Reception

-Critical
+Critical response

-Upon release, "Crazy" was met with widespread acclaim from music critics.
-This song was number one on Rolling Stone's 2009 list of the 100 Best Songs of the Decade.
-They also placed it at number 100 in the list of the 500 Greatest Songs of All Time, but was dropped at the number 307 in its 2021 list.
+Upon release, "Crazy" received widespread acclaim from music critics.
+The song was ranked at number one on Rolling Stone's 2009 list of the 100 Best Songs of the Decade.
+They also placed it at number 100 in the list of the 500 Greatest Songs of All Time, but was dropped to number 307 in its 2021 list.
 In October 2011, NME placed it at number 32 on its list "150 Best Tracks of the Past 15 Years".
 In 2007, "Crazy" was named the best single of 2006 by The Village Voice's Pazz & Jop annual year-end critics' poll.
 NME also placed the song at number 475 on their list of the 500 Greatest Songs of All Time.